ToriumSlurs/Jolt/README.md

 ## 📖 About

 **Jolt** is a lightweight networking library designed to replace standard `RemoteEvent`, `UnreliableRemoteEvent` and `RemoteFunction` usage with a streamlined, strictly typed API.

+If you have used the [Warp](https://github.com/imezx/Warp) networking library before, you will find Jolt's API very familiar.
+Since Warp has been archived, I wanted to create a modern, reliable alternative that developers can count on, including myself.
+## 🤝 Contributing & Feedback
+I am actively looking for help with:
+* **Testing:** properly testing the module, especially covering edge cases.
+* **Improvements:** suggestions or PRs to improve performance or usability.
+* **Bug Fixes:** identifying and fixing any issues that arise.

+If you're interested in helping out or just want to use a maintained, high-performance networking library, please check it out!

 ## ✨ Features